-An important part of living a healthy lifestyle is to stick to a well-balanced diet.
-There are plenty of different diet plans available, so it can be hard to choose the right one for you.
-However, the government-backed Eatwell Guide shows you how much of what we eat should come from each food group.
+An important part of living a healthy lifestyle is to enjoy a well-balanced diet.
+However, with so much conflicting diet advice, we know it can be hard to choose the right one for you.
+Luckily, the NHS-backed Eatwell Guide gives us a clear and simple of breakdown of the food we need.

 Fruit & Vegetables

 Have you been told to eat your five a day before?
-This comes from the Eatwell Guide and the fruit and vegetables section.
-Fruit and veg are an important source of vitamins and minerals, with the guide suggesting that they need to make up just over a third of the food you eat each day.
+This advice actually comes from the Eatwell Guide!
+Fruit and veg are an important source of vitamins, minerals, and fibre.
+Therefore, the guide suggests that they should make up just over a third of the food you eat each day.
 This makes fruit and veg the biggest food group of the Eatwell Guide.

 Research has shown that sticking to the five a day rule can lower the risk of heart disease, stroke and some types of cancer.
 Despite some people's concerns, reaching the five a day target isn't that difficult.
 The NHS share the following examples: